ELECO HW-898

 Opening the canopy reveals a considerable soot mark on its inside, along with a reference to sister lantern, the HW-828, which must also use this type of canopy.

 Unusually, the bowl is secured to the base casting with an aluminium ring that is held down with six screws (part code HW-828/3).
-This makes the lantern very rigid when assembled, but does them make disassembly slightly more challenging!
+This makes the lantern very rigid when assembled, but does then make disassembly slightly more challenging!
 A very worn 35 Watt SOX lamp is present within the lantern; this carries the hand-written installation date of the 12th December 2014.
 Modern twin / three-core-and earth cable connects the lamp and photocell circuits - this may also date from 1997.

 The bowl securing ring was removed, allowing the bowl itself to be lifted away (once it had been prised off the lower gasket), and the internal construction to be appreciated.
 There is sufficient clearance below the lampholder for a 55 Watt SOX lamp to be used, and the lamp support can be slid up or down the two support rods, depending on the lamp used.
 As the lantern left service running a 35 Watt lamp, I shall keep it the same in preservation.